joseotaviorf/oh-my-pi/bietlejuice/dags/enrich_region/enrich_region.md

 ### Purpose

-Creates enriched tables for the context `Region` enriching from ebdb and gsheets.
+Creates enriched tables for the context `Region`.

 ### Execution Interval